 What are the DC Career trip dates?

-The trip should be viewed as an opportunity for career exploration, information-gathering about specific organizations, and networking with practitioners across career fields.
-For first-year students exploring different career paths, the DC Career Trip introduces students to careers related to the Fletcher degree and provides them the opportunity to get their questions answered.
+The trip is an opportunity for career exploration, and information-gathering about specific organizations, and networking with alumni and practitioners in various career fields.
+For first-year students exploring their career paths, the DC Career Trip introduces students to careers related to the Fletcher degree and provides them the opportunity to get their questions answered.
 For graduating students, the trip is a chance to meet alumni and others currently employed in their fields of interest.